PranshulThakur/shadowing_based_sensitivity_analysis/README.md

 # Shadowing-based sensitivity analysis
-This repository contains the code for the test cases used in the submitted paper _"Adjoint of Least Squares Shadowing: Existence, Uniqueness and Coarse Domain Discretization"_, P. Thakur and S. Nadarajah.
+This branch contains the code for the test cases used in the submitted paper _"Adjoint of Least Squares Shadowing: Existence, Uniqueness and Coarse Domain Discretization"_, P. Thakur and S. Nadarajah.

 For test case 1, run file `adjoint_main.py`.